ARTS CAMP: THE ART OF NATURE FAQS

 What is included in camp fees?

 Your camp fees include all activities, workshops, art supplies, and materials necessary for your child’s day at camp.
-Fees also include a daily snack and drawstring camp explorer bag.
+Fees also include lunch, a daily snack and a camp t-shirt.

 What if my student can no longer attend camp?
 What is the Wilson’s Center’s refund policy?